fbpxl

 Once the student reaches the number, the class cheers, and the guesser picks their replacement.

-If you're looking for more math games, look at these differentiated elementary math games for K-2!
+If you're looking for more maths games, look at these differentiated elementary math games for K-2!

 17. Where the Wind Blows